 Transitioning to a Career in HR Management

 What do lawyers, ministers, and psychologists have in common?
 People in those professions have all made the transition to Human Resources management and the field is full of professionals who took wildly divergent paths to get there.
 Here are some common ways in which people transition into Human Resource management.
+Perhaps one suits you?

-- Start in an administrative role with a company and gradually take on more Human Resource management work over time.
+- Start in an administrative role with a company and gradually take on more Human Resource management work overtime.
 This is often easy to do as many admins handle work responsibilities such as payroll, employee benefits, and the role gradually morphs into employee relations.

-- Decide to work in Human Resource management and network with HR professionals in community organizations and the Society for Human Resource Management until an opportunity appears.
+- Decide to work in Human Resource Management and network with HR professionals in community organizations and the Society for Human Resource Management until an opportunity appears.
 Knowing HR professionals gives you a head start when a fellow professional seeks a new employee.
 You are a known quantity, not an unknown application or resume.

 - While working in another role in the company, express the desire to move to Human Resource management and apply when an opening becomes available.
 You can also assume components of the HR role as they become available or the current HR staff members are overloaded.